-1. The first step in your participation is completing and returning the questionnaire.
-Please fill in, sign, and return the questionnaire by fax, email or mail as soon as possible to the number or address provided.
-Do not feel as though the form must be fully completed to return it to us, every bit of information is useful.
+1. The first step in your voluntary participation is completing and returning the questionnaire.
+Please fill in, sign, and return the questionnaire by fax, mail, email or now online, as soon as possible, to the number or address provided.
+Do not feel as though the form must be fully completed to return it to us; every bit of information is useful.